arnabsen1729/Maze-Solver/README.md

-# Maze-Solver
+# Shortest Path Finder
-Maze Solver algo.

-A line follower bot that makes a trial run of the maze provided, then finds a shortest path.
+An interactive app that finds the shortest path using the Depth First Search algorithm